gaborod16/HPrint/README.md

 HCLogger is a logging module using [Termcolor](https://pypi.org/project/termcolor/) and a hierarchical format to improve readability.

-Note: this module was implemented to deal with concurrency.
-However, it is encouraged to store threads logs into a different log files.
+Note: this module was designed to deal with concurrency.
+However, it is encouraged to store thread logs into different log files.

 ![HCLogger capture](hclogger/tests/function_test.png)